-- 10.2.1 The Election Process and Appointment Process are governed by these Regulations and the Statutes. - 10.2.2 Candidates must meet the requirements as set out in these Regulations and the Statutes. - 10.2.3 Interference in the outcome of any Election or Appointment for any Key Position is not permitted.
+- 10.2.1 The Election Process and Appointment Process are governed by these Regulations and the Statutes ITTF Handbook.
+In particular, Article 6.8.3 of the ITTF Handbook applies to the Election of the President, in addition to these Regulations and the other relevant provisions of the ITTF Handbook. - 10.2.2 Candidates must meet the requirements as set out in these Regulations and the Statutes | ITTF Handbook|.

+10.2.3 Interference in the outcome of any Election or Appointment for any Key Position is not permitted.